-Top US commander to exit Afghanistan amid Taliban surge
+Top US commander in Afghanistan hands over command

-McKenzie, also a four-star general, will operate from Central Command headquarters in Tampa, Florida.
-He will assume authority to conduct possible airstrikes in defense of Afghan government forces, at least until the U.S. withdrawal concludes by Aug.
-31.
+Gen. Scott Miller, who has served as America’s top commander in Afghanistan since 2018, handed over command of what has become known as America’s ‘forever war’ in its waning days to Marine Gen. Frank McKenzie, the head of U.S. Central Command.
+McKenzie will operate from Central Command headquarters in Tampa, Florida.

-The handover ceremony was taking place in the heavily fortified Resolute Support headquarters in the heart of Kabul, at a time of rapid territorial gains by Taliban insurgents across Afghanistan.
+The handover took place in the heavily fortified Resolute Support headquarters in the heart of Kabul, at a time of rapid territorial gains by Taliban insurgents across Afghanistan.

 The Afghanistan National Defense and Security Forces, mostly funded by the United States and NATO, have put up resistance in some parts of the country, but overwhelmingly Afghan government troops appear to have abandoned the fight.